Housing Regulation / Terms & Conditions

 Exclusions from obligation to the Housing Regulation are provided for students who, before the first day of the semester in which they are entering or re-enrolling in the university, have

-- Attended The Ohio State University, or any other post secondary education institution, for at least two semesters or their equivalent, or
+- Columbus Only: Attended The Ohio State University, or any other post-secondary educational institution, for at least four semesters post-high school graduation or their equivalent, or

-- Completed their study at the secondary school level one year or more prior to enrollment at The Ohio State University and by reason of having previously established an independent lifestyle would not materially benefit from residence hall living.
+- Columbus Only: Completed their study at the secondary school level two years or more prior to enrollment at The Ohio State University and by reason of having previously established an independent lifestyle would not materially benefit from residence hall living.

 Exemption from the Regulation

 Requests for exemption from the Housing Regulation must be submitted on the forms provided by University Housing and may be approved for one of the following reasons:

 Actual local residence is with parents or close relatives or legal guardian.
 The student is required to register with University Housing and qualifies for exemption when the actual local residence is with parent, legal guardian, grandparent, adult aunt or uncle, or adult brother or sister (provided that the regulation does not apply to both parties concerned) and the residence is within the Columbus or Wooster metropolitan area (defined as within a 25-mile radius of the Columbus or ATI campus).
 This exemption must be approved before the first day of enrollment.